AryaaSk/3D-Engine/README.md

     3. Movement?: Optional parameter to enable movement, it is on by default
     4. Zoom?: Optional parameter to enable zoom, it is on by default
     5. limitRotation?: Optional parameter, which will limit the X Axis rotation to only 90 degrees, it is off by default.

+**If you are changing the camera's position, then I would recommend to disable movement, since that will change the absolute position of the objects, and then the rotation would also get messed up**

 ## Usage
 Here is a preview of the project in this repo [Example.html](https://aryaask.github.io/3D-Engine/Previews/example.html)\